DirectMyFile/ace.dart/README.md

 ## Note to Contributors

-This project is not a toy, as I am using this in an application which I plan to publish.
-I am very open to contributions, but be forewarned that I will provide a lot of constructive criticism and that I expect lots of unit tests.
+This project is a core part of my (yet unpublished) application.
+I am very open to contributions, but be forewarned that I will provide a lot of constructive criticism and that I expect high test coverage.
 I have no interest in building a framework or integrating unnecessary dependencies.

 _Ace.dart uses the MIT license as described in the [LICENSE][license] file, and follows [semantic versioning][]._